Cat Adoption Budget - Costs of Adopting a Cat

 on where you live; visit the local humane society, pet store, or vet to get costs

 for your areas.
-Owning a cat requires both significant long-term emotional and
+There really is no 'average' cost.
+Owning a cat requires both

 One Time Costs

-on her harness and leash.
-Cats are very adept at escaping their collars.
+Cats are very adept at escaping from collars alone.

 - Food and water bowls.

-- Scratching post.
-Give your cat an alternative to shredding your
+Scratching post or tree, or simple cat scratcher.
+Give your cat an alternative

 - Brush/comb, and nail clippers.

-all of our homeless pets.
-Keep the pet population down by spaying or
+for all of our homeless pets.
+Keep the pet population down by spaying or neutering

-just in case he or she gets lost.
-Tattooing can be done at the same time
+or microchipped just in case he or she gets lost.
+Tattooing can be done at the

 process done by injection.

-- Cat bed.
-This isn't a necessary expense at all; most cats are
+Cat bed.
+This isn't a necessary expense at all;

-perfectly content to curl up on your bed!
+most cats are perfectly content to curl up on your bed.
 If you want to encourage

 kitty to sleep in her own bed, or if you just think she would like her own